FractalAIResearchLabs/Fathom-R1/README.md

 ### 🔹 Supervised Fine-Tuning

-Building upon the RL checkpoint , we next train the model to elaborate its reasoning, which is particularly necessary for solving more difficult problems.
+Building upon the RL checkpoint , we next train the model under **16K** context to elaborate its reasoning, which is particularly necessary for solving more difficult problems.
 Hence, the dataset for this stage consists of hard problems - only questions with solve rate between **0.1** and **0.4** are retained.
 Again, making use of multiple sampled responses from the **R1-distill-14B** model, we identify all **correct response chains**.
 This time, we do not keep any threshold of token limit but instead select the **shortest correct chain per question** to form the **SFT Shortest Chains dataset**.

 These shortest correct chains serve as ideal demonstrations of **minimal yet sufficient reasoning**.
 Through **supervised fine-tuning**, the model learns to explain its reasoning in a more **precise and efficient** manner — elaborating only when necessary and avoiding **redundant or tangential steps**.
 This results in a highly efficient model capable of **clear and concise mathematical reasoning**.
 We name this model **Ramanujan-Ganit-R1-14B-V0.4**